Tagging as calligraphy

 In these workshop participants get to experiment with their calligraphic abilities using styles and tools characteristic of contemporary tagging.
 The workshop helps appreciate this surprisingly interesting calligraphic tradition, the only one widely practiced in western countries.

-Introductory talk: History of the calligraphic practice of tagging
+Introductory talk: History of tagging

 After learning about the numerous and fascinating historic precedents of tagging, we explore how, throughout the past five decades, contemporary taggers have colonised different surfaces of the city by transforming industrial tools (spraycans, markers, fire extinguishers, and many more) into calligraphic tools.
 We also study how generations of taggers from all continents have deconstructed and reinvented the letterforms of the alphabet in countless different calligraphic schools.

-Workshop: Introduction to the calligraphic practice of tagging
+Workshop: Introduction to tagging

 Participants practise with some of the most characteristic writing tools, techniques and methodologies of tagging, and learn to give shape to a name using different conventions and styles from the rich heritage of tagging culture.